-- Recording in some shape or form since I got one of these .
-Seriously doing it for the last 20+ years.
+Recording in some shape or form since I got one of these .
+Professionally doing it for the last 25+ years.

-- I’ve worked on lots of record albums, tv shows and films.
-While working on these albums, tv shows and films I’ve worked with great musicians, horrible musicians, well-known musicians/actors, non-well-known musicians/actors, amazingly wonderful people and amazingly terrible people.
+I’ve worked on lots of record albums, television shows and films.
+While working on these albums, television shows and films I’ve worked with great musicians, horrible musicians, well-known musicians/actors, non-well-known musicians/actors, amazingly wonderful people and amazingly terrible people.

-- I worked for years as a recordist for The Simpsons and King of the Hill.
+I worked nearly a decade as a recordist for The Simpsons, Futurama, and King of the Hill.

-- I’ve commited a lot of things to tape and disk.
+I’ve committed a lot of things to tape and disk.
 If you are interested in hearing any of the work I’ve done, just email me.
 I’m available to record your album if you see me as the person to do it.

-Tate Eskew carefully orchestrates layers of swirling guitar, thunderous drums and haunting melody with explosive bursts of noise and disorder, forming a style distinctly his own.
+Tate Eskew carefully orchestrates layers of swirling guitar and haunting melody with bursts of noise and disorder, forming his own distinct character.
 A self-proclaimed studio rat, Eskew labors endlessly in his own studio creating music that evokes such descriptions as “liquid flowing through a chaotic mess of lines” and “raw, with otherworldly sounds and atmospherics.”
 Complex declarations for complex music.

-- I created Zero Art Radio in 1997.
+I created Zero Art Radio in 1997.
 With the help of friends and our community we managed to keep it alive for nearly 14 years.
-It was a large part of the independent music community in the early days of online communities and helped shape the self-distribution paradigm during the time the project was alive.
+It was a large part of the independent music community in the early days of online communities and helped shape online self-distribution during the time the project was alive.
 We’ve since moved on to building other communities.